-Air Conditioner Maintenance Tips
+Air Conditioning Maintenance Tips

-1. Clean the filters
+Clean the filters of the indoor unit

 * Before cleaning the filters switch the unit off completely.

-Ensure that the compressor – the outside unit, is clear from leaves and other debris.
-Also ensure that plants such as creepers are not allowed to penetrate the unit as this can cause damage to the unit.
-There must be at least 10cm space clear all around the unit and upto 100cm clear in front of the fan.
+Just like the indoor unit, if there is build up on the outdoor unit the airflow can be restricted.
+This in turn causes the compressor to work harder and will increase your energy usage and electricity bills.
+Ensure plants such as creepers are not allowed to penetrate the unit as this can cause damage.
+There must be at least 10cm space clear all around the unit and approximately 100cm clear in front of the fan.

 Ensure that only the zones in use are turned on.
 Having unused zones on will reduce the cooling effect in the areas where you need it the most.
 It will also add unnecessarily to your power bills and may cause the unit to overheat on a very hot day.